Army Materiel Command at Redstone Arsenal hosting housing summit

 The majority of the housing is run by civilian companies that partner with the army to run the housing on base.

-U.S Army Materiel Command Chief of Staff, General Robert Harter, says the issue wasn’t with the private housing companies but with a lack of leadership.
+U.S Army Materiel Command Chief of Staff, Major General Robert Harter, says the issue wasn’t with the private housing companies but with a lack of leadership.

 “The army has admitted this, we said okay it’s your problem now and commanders were not involved and were not kind of holding them accountable and we’re not serving as the conduit for our soldiers families and civilians to come to, to help solve the problem, so now that leaders are back involved the private companies understand what’s expected of them, some of the timelines and they’re doing their best to get after this problem like we are they want to do the best they can,” said General Robert Harter, the Army Materiel Command Chief of Staff.